Did you know that every time you tweet the deets or update your status on Facebook your brain gives you a tiny blast of euphoria?

 Employers’ go-to scouting site is none other than Facebook, according to this great infographic put together by Online Colleges.
 Facebook is actually neck-and-neck with LinkedIn – 65 percent use Facebook the most and 63 percent mostly look at LinkedIn.
 Here’s how to make your Facebook incognito:

-Step 1: By now most of you have switched to Facebook Timeline.
-Take a scroll down memory lane and make sure none of your super old posts from back in the day are public.
-The best way to do this is to go to your profile and click the icon in the corner next to “Activity Log” and then click “View As …”
+Step 1: Take a scroll down memory lane on your Facebook Timeline and make sure none of your super old posts from back in the day are public.
+The best way to do this is to go to your profile and click the down arrow icon in the corner next to “Activity Log” and then click “View As …”

 This feature lets you see exactly what your timeline looks to the public.
 Scroll down to see if there are any embarrassing updates from 2005 that need to be edited or deleted ASAP.
 That’s the one great thing about the new Facebook Timeline — you can edit history.

-Step 2: Go to your Privacy Settings and edit the settings under “How You Connect.”
-Make sure that you limit who can look up your timeline by name, email address or phone number just to your friends.
+Step 2: Go to your Privacy Settings and edit the settings.
+Make sure that you limit who can see your stuff and look up your timeline by name, email address or phone number just to your friends.

 4. Be Smart about Social Sign ins